Memgraph

 relational schema

-While this is a straightforward example, it concisely demonstrates the power and benefits of using a graph database.
-In relational databases, a new column must be added for each additional attribute, while with the flexible graph database schema, new properties can be added on the fly.
+This is a simple example, but it shows the trade-off clearly.
+In relational databases, a new column must be added for each additional attribute, while graph databases can usually absorb new properties and relationship types with less schema friction.

 graph relationships

-SQL is a programming language used to manage and manipulate relational databases.
-It is used to create, modify, and query databases and their tables, as well as to insert, update, and delete data in the tables.
-It is a standard language used by most relational database management systems, including MySQL, Oracle, Microsoft SQL Server, PostgreSQL, and SQLite.
+SQL is the standard language for relational databases.
+It is used to create tables, query them, and insert, update, or delete rows.
+Most relational database systems use SQL, including MySQL, Oracle, Microsoft SQL Server, PostgreSQL, and SQLite.

 The difference between Cypher and SQL can be shown through an example dataset containing the genealogy of some ancient French kings around the 8th century AD from the MySQL Blog Archive.
 The easiest way to represent the dataset is with a graph: